-- To assess the frequency of hyperprolactinemia and its possible clinical significance in patients with systemic lupus erythematosus (SLE).
+- Objective.
+To assess the frequency of hyperprolactinemia and its possible clinical significance in patients with systemic lupus erythematosus (SLE).
+Methods.
 Concentrations of prolactin (PRL) were determined in 63 consecutive patients with SLE by an immunoradiometric assay.
 Antinuclear antibodies, anti-DNA, ribonucleoprotein, Sm, Ro, La, and anticardiolipin antibodies were determined by standard techniques.
 PRL concentrations were correlated with SLE clinical and serological activity.
-Elevated serum concentration of PRL (> 20 ng/ml) were found in 10 of 63 (15.9%) patients [21 to 57 ng/ml, mean (SD) 35.6 (13.4)].
+Results.
+Elevated serum concentrations of PRL (> 20 ng/ml) were found in 10 of 63 (15.9%) patients [21 to 57 ng/ml, mean (SD) 35.6 (13.4)].
 No direct correlation between PRL levels and clinical disease activity of SLE was found (Pearson correlation r = -0.186, NS).
 In addition, hyperprolactinemia was not associated with serological activity.
+Conclusion.
 Mild hyperprolactinemia is present in a subset of patients with SLE but its clinical significance is still uncertain.